Forget Stocks and Bonds, This Is Where the Real Income Is

 Investors are always searching for rules to help them make money, but there really aren’t many time-tested rules in the stock market.

 The word “rule” implies that something will always be a certain way.
 In the stock market, however, the rules can change even after decades of consistency, which is why the market requires constant study.
 Investors need to know what is changing as the change unfolds.

 The relationship between dividend yields and interest rates is an example of how even longstanding rules can change… and keep changing.

 Stocks are generally considered to be riskier than bonds, and that relationship was clear in the early part of the 20th century.
 Because of the higher risk, it was believed that investors should be paid more to hold stocks than bonds.
-This led to the belief that dividend yields should be higher than interest rates — a relationship that held up well until 1959.
-It was during that year that the relationship changed… but no one could explain why.
+This led to the belief that dividend yields should be higher than interest rates — a relationship that held up nicely until 1959.
+The relationship changed that year… but no one could explain why.

 The chart below uses data from Nobel Prize-winning economist Dr. Robert Shiller’s website to show dividend yields (red line) and interest rates (green line).

 In the past few years, the relationship has flipped again without any explanation.

 The recent shift is the more interesting of the two.
 With interest rates now lower than the rate of inflation, I consider bonds to be riskier than stocks.
 At the very time you’d expect bonds to yield more than stocks, the relationship that had held for more than 50 years has broken down.

 We don’t know what the future holds, but this chart tells us that it is important to expect the unexpected.
 Generations of investors believed the dividend yield on stocks should be higher than the yield of long-term bonds.
 After that relationship flipped, generations believed bonds should yield more than stocks.
 Now we’re in a period of time where there isn’t any reason to expect the relationship to be consistent at all.